AlexNVanPatten/TaskQueue/README.md

 # TaskQueue
+Written in Python 2.7.10.
 This repository contains a simplistic TaskQueue which stores Tasks, which themselves store command line arguments that can be executed.
 The aftermath of running a Task is stored in a TaskResult, and all task results in a given session are stored within TaskResults.
 Next I will explain what functions each file has.

 ##Task.py
 A task is created with Task(description, command) and has fields as follows